hey-farhan/invoice-qc-service-farhan/README.md

 ### Purchase Order Fields

-I designed the schema to capture the essential information from German B2B purchase orders, focusing on the 4-party hierarchy that's critical for German business transactions.
+I designed the schema to capture the essential information from German B2B purchase orders, based on what I understood after thoroughly analyzing the sample pdf files (by translation and analysis using Grok) -focusing on the 4-party hierarchy that's critical for German business transactions.

+#### what i understood after translation and analysis using Grok

+The invoices provided are actually Purchase Orders (Bestellungen) .
+They have a strict 4-party hierarchy that's critical for German business transactions.
+The Purchase Order is sent to the supplier/vendor by the purchasing entity (creator/parent company) and the supplier sends the invoice to the end customer.
+The end customer then sends the invoice to the parent company.
+The orders will supposedly be delivered to the end customer and the end customer will supposedly pay the invoice, which (end customer) is a part of the parent company.

+key translations that helped me -
+1. Unsere Kundennummer - Our customer number (creator customer number)

+2. Kundennummer - Customer number (end customer number)

+3. Bitte liefern Sie an: - Please deliver to

+4. Kundenanschrift - Billing address (end customer address)

+5. Zentraleinkauf - Central purchase (creator name)

+6. VE - per unit (quantity in packaging units)

+7. vom - from (order date)

+8. Gewünschtes Lieferdatum - Expected delivery date

+9. sofort - immediately (payment terms)

+10. Zahlungsbedingungen - Payment terms

 #### Header Fields